-At the time of writing, the stock market today is doing pretty well.
+At the time of writing (August 2018), the stock market is doing pretty well.
 In fact, the S&P 500, which is the benchmark stock index in the USA, just closed at a new all-time high, marking almost nine and a half years of gains and the longest period without a drop of more than 20% in history, breaking the previous record set back in the 1990s.

 So why the gloomy headline?